Skip to Content

 Learn Basic French – Seriously?

-Some people strongly recommend that you learn Basic French.
+Some people strongly recommend that you learn Basic French to be in France picking jobs in vineyards.

 If that is not the case, most of the fellow pickers usually speak good English.